jkion2/TeachMe/backend/templates/orchestrator.md

 4. **Final Invocation**: After producing this combined script/plan, invoke the **Video Generator** agent.
 Provide it with the finalized script/plan as input so it can generate a complete video based on the integrated content.

+5. **Final Output**: The Video Generator agent will provide you with the code for the a `Manim` video.
+Your final response should the exact code, ready for direct use in a `manim` environment.
+No extra comments or explanations should be included, just the code itself.

 Always ensure each step is completed in sequence, without skipping or reordering, and that the final video is directly derived from the refined combined script.